 - is a Regional Representative and Board Director OR

-is a member of the association appointed to carry out the duties of the Treasurer as an ex officio member of the Board and as a member of the Executive Committee reporting to Chairman
+is a member of the association appointed to carry out the duties of the Treasurer as an ex-officio member of the Board and as a member of the Executive Committee reporting to the Chair Person

 - organizes the preparation of and monitors progress of the annual business plan and financial budget

 - prepares and submits quarterly Income and Expenditure Statements to the Board of Directors

 - provides the Honorary Auditor with the Yearly Final Accounts and Balance Sheet for audit.
 Ensures that all documents, Bank Statements and PayPal Statements required by the Auditor are made available

 - produces and presents the Annual Financial Report to the Annual General Meeting

 - accounts for all monies received

 - settles accounts for payment promptly

 - supervises and brings to account any cash floats / advance accounts held by officers of the Association